Peer-Carbon/WEATS-v0/PeerCo/carbon_flexing.md

     - A link to this methodology (where the URL points to the specific version used to generate the certificate)

 - Legal information:
-    - Reference to the contractual proof of ownership of the environmental attributes generated by the heating asset.
+    - Reference to the contractual proof of ownership of the environmental attributes generated by the flexible asset.

 ## References